 Ed Dixon Ph.D. is Director for Technology of PLC (Penn Language Center) and former president of the Northeast Association for Language Learning and Technology.
-He has over twenty years of teaching expereince at the undergraduate and gradualte levels and is active in a variety of areas related to classroom instruction, faculty support and research.
-In 2010, Ed taught the first fully online language course for credit from the University of Pennsylvania and in 2011 received Penn's prestigious affiliated faculty teaching award for distinguished teaching in German from the College of Liberal and Professional Studies.
+He has over twenty years of teaching experience at the undergraduate and graduate levels and is active in a variety of areas related to classroom instruction, faculty support and research.
+In 2010, Ed taught the first fully online German language course for credit from the University of Pennsylvania, and in 2011 received Penn's prestigious affiliated faculty teaching award for distinguished teaching in German from the College of Liberal and Professional Studies.
 Ed’s research publications include a special monograph in the International Journal of Virtual and Personal Learning Environments (IJVPLE; Volume 3: Issue 3, 2012) and the 2015 CALICO Monograph Researching Language Learner Interaction Online: From Social Media to MOOCs.
 (Dixon, E. & Thomas, M. (Eds.)
 In 2013, he created the PLC Foreign Language Certificate in Instructional Technologies and Online Learning and designed in 2014 the first language-learning MOOC for German on the Coursera platform.
 Ed presents regularly and organizes panels at regional and national conferences on the use of participatory networks for language teaching and learning.
 Ed has served on several committees including the AATG Annual Meeting Program Committee for ACTFL 2016.
-In summer 2016, he taught for the Graduate School of Education at Penn the course Researching Language Learner Interactions Online: From Social Media to MOOCs and is currently teaching in Penn's Critical Writing Program a writing seminar tailored to the students' academic and professional needs.
+Currently, he teaches courses in the Graduate School of Education and the Critical Writing Program.

 Rubio, F., Fuchs, C. & Dixon, E. MOOCs better by design.
 In E-L. Monje’s (Ed.)
 Technological Advances in Specialized Language Learning Domains.
 Taylor & Francis 2016.